Namo2/10MinuteMailWrapper/README.md

 ## Installation

-### Install via the Maven Central Repository
-`Will Follow soon`

 ### Install manually
 <a href="https://github.com/Namo2/10MinuteMailWrapper/releases/latest">Browse latest Github releases</a>
 </br>
-After the download unzip the file and add it as a library into your project.
+After the download unzip the archive and add the Jar as a library into your project.

 ## Getting started